Rafiul789/doctor-home/README.md

 ## 4. If user try to login with invalid character and password it will show error.

 ## 5. User Can toggle between login and signup page .

+## 6. A Verification Email will be sent when a new user is created .

+# Tech Stacks

+1.React
+2.React Router
+2.Tailwind Css
+3.Firebase authentication
+4.Firebase Hooks